zoometh/C14/neonet/index.md

 ##### **bib** and **bib_url** {#mf.bib_all}

 Every radiocarbon date should be referenced with a bibliographical reference with a plain text in the [**bib**](#mf.bib) field and and a DOI or a BibTex key in the [**bib_url**](#mf.bib_url) field.
-We favour the earliest mention of the radiocarbon date
+We favor the earliest mention of the radiocarbon date

 ###### **bib** {#mf.bib}

 The plain text that will be plot for each radiocarbon date under the bibliographical reference section.
-Basically the name of the author(s) and the year of the publcation, for example `Guilaine et al. 1993` or `Binder et al. 2018`
+Basically the name of the author(s) and the year of the publcation, for example `Guilaine et al. 1993`, `Binder 2018` or `Manen et Sabatier 2013`

 ###### **bib_url** {#mf.bib_url}

-We favour the DOI as a unique bibliographical reference.
+We favor the DOI as a unique bibliographical reference.
 For example:

 <table class="table" style="font-size: 12px; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>